Statistcs/Box-Jenkins-Methodology-in-R/README.md

-This repository provides a walkthrough of the **Box-Jenkins methodology** using R. It covers the four essential stages of time series analysis: Identification, Estimation, Diagnostic Checking, and Forecasting.
+This repository provides a walkthrough of the **Box-Jenkins methodology** using R. It covers the four essential stages of the methodology: identification, estimation, diagnostic Checking, and forecasting.

 ## 📈 Methodology Overview
 The script demonstrates how to: